kkensuke/markdown-toc-numbering/README.md

     ```bash
     pip install markdown beautifulsoup4
     ```
-- Add numbering to headings.
+- Number headings.
 This script will add numbering to headings in all markdown files in the directory.
     ```bash
     python numbering.py add /path/to/directory
     ```
     - `add`: add numbering to headings
     - `remove`: remove numbering from headings

-- Add table of contents.
+- Add a table of contents.
 This script will add table of contents to all markdown files in the directory.
     ```bash
     python toc.py add /path/to/directory
     ```